 - Fall Admission

-- December 1 (Deadline for consideration for financial support)
+- December 1 (Deadline for consideration for financial support and for PhD applications)

 - October 15 (Limited availability to PhD applicants who have an MS degree in biostatistics/statistics)

 - We do not consider MS applications for Spring admission

 If you are a current University of Iowa graduate student, please contact firstname.lastname@example.org for application procedures.

 To complete an application to the University of Iowa Biostatistics Program, one must submit an application and supporting documents to the Schools of Public Health Application Service (SOPHAS).
 After the application is complete and verified, you will be instructed by email with procedures to pay a supplemental application fee to the University of Iowa Office of Graduate Admissions.